Equidistribution of $q$-orbits of closed geodesics: Introduction

-Note that all but one of the points (\ref{eq:Heckeorbit}) lie on the horocycle $\{t+\tfrac{i}{p}: 0\leq t\leq 1\}$ and furthermore (\ref{eq:Heckeorbit}) are exactly the Heegner points associated to the (non-fundamental) discriminant $-4p^2$ (up to $O(1)$ points).
-One can now study all sorts of sparse equidistribution questions using the group structure on $\F_p^\times \subset \mathbf{P}^1(\F_p)$ (i.e. using the $p$-orbit structure).
-Notice however that this group structure does not seem to admit a natural description in terms of moduli of CM-elliptic curves since $\gamma_t i$ and $\gamma_{-t^{-1}} i$ parametrize the same elliptic curve but in general $\gamma_{at} i$ and $\gamma_{-at^{-1}} i$ with $a\in \F_p^\times$ do not.
-Michel--Fouvry--Kowalski \cite[Section 2.3]{FouvryKowMich15} studied the equidistribution problem of $p$-orbits but with certain algebraic weights (trace functions) associated to each of the Hecke points using the parametrization in terms of $\mathbf{P}^1(\F_p)$.
+Recall \cite[Section 4.2]{Sh94} that the modular surface $\PSL_2(\Z)\backslash \Hb$ can be viewed as the moduli space for elliptic curves over $\C$ and that elliptic curves with complex multiplication (CM) correspond exactly to the \emph{Heegner points} as defined in e.g.\ \cite[Section 2.2]{Darmon06}.
+From this perspective, we note as in \cite[Remark 1.5]{BlomerMichelUnipotentMixing} that the collection of points (\ref{eq:Heckeorbit}) coincides, after removing $\gamma_t i$ for $t^2\equiv -1\modulo p$, with the set of Heegner points associated to the non-fundamental discriminant $-4p^2$.
+One can now study all sorts of sparse equidistribution questions using the group structure on $\F_p^\times \subset \mathbf{P}^1(\F_p)$ (i.e.\ using the $p$-orbit structure).
+Notice however that this group structure does not seem to admit a natural description in terms of moduli of CM elliptic curves since $\gamma_t i$ and $\gamma_{-t^{-1}} i$ parametrize the same elliptic curve but in general $\gamma_{at} i$ and $\gamma_{-at^{-1}} i$ with $a\in \F_p^\times$ do not.
+Fouvry--Kowalski--Michel \cite[Section 2.3]{FouvryKowMich15} studied the equidistribution problem of $p$-orbits with certain algebraic weights (trace functions) associated to each of the Hecke points using the parametrization in terms of $\mathbf{P}^1(\F_p)$.
 An example being the indicator function of some coset of a subgroup of $\F_p^\times$ of sufficiently small index which is a direct analogue of Theorem \ref{thm:first}.
-In a recent preprint \cite{BlomerMichel23} Blomer and Michel resolve the analogue of the Mixing Conjecture of Michel--Venkatesh \cite{MichelVenk06} for Hecke orbits (unipotent mixing).
-It would be interesting to see if their methods extends to the setting of this paper.
+Recently Blomer and Michel \cite{BlomerMichelUnipotentMixing} resolved the analogue of the Mixing Conjecture of Michel--Venkatesh \cite{MichelVenk06} for $p$-orbits (unipotent mixing).
+It would be interesting to see if their methods extends to the setting of this paper. \end{remark}